NZ Recommend Majors

 Career opportunities

-Accounting is recognised in New Zealand as a professional occupation with high employment rates and competitive salaries, making it a popular career choice.
-After completing a Bachelor’s degree in Accounting, graduates can work at an accounting firm under a registered Chartered Accountant and gain three years of practical experience.
-By completing 12 weeks + 14 weeks of online professional courses and passing the required examinations, they can become a Chartered Accountant in New Zealand.
-After obtaining the qualification, career opportunities include positions such as Chartered Accountant, Financial Controller, Auditor, and other financial specialist roles.
+Accounting in New Zealand is recognised as a professional occupation with strong employment rates and competitive salaries, making it a popular career pathway.
+After completing a Bachelor’s degree in Accounting, graduates can work at an accounting firm under a registered Chartered Accountant and complete three years of practical experience.
+By finishing the required online professional courses and passing the necessary examinations, they can become a Chartered Accountant in New Zealand.
+Career opportunities include Chartered Accountant, Financial Controller, Auditor, and other financial specialist roles.

-In addition, New Zealand Chartered Accountant qualifications are recognised through agreements with major accounting bodies in countries such as Australia, the United Kingdom, and Germany, which may provide opportunities to pursue accounting careers internationally.
+In addition, New Zealand Chartered Accountant qualifications are recognised through agreements with major accounting organisations in Australia, the United Kingdom, Germany, and other countries, supporting global accounting career opportunities.